What makes the right kind of snack? Read on to find out.

-Regular snacks are important to help you control your blood sugar levels and manage your diabetes.
-Registered dietitians recommend having a snack between meals if your meals are more than four to six hours apart.1 Just as with meals, there are certain snacks that are healthier than others.
-You can eat almost anything people without diabetes do, but what’s key is the amount you eat and amount of carbohydrates you eat.
+Regular snacks can be important to help you control your blood sugar levels and manage your diabetes.
+Registered dietitians may recommend having a snack between meals if your meals are more than four to six hours apart.1 Just as with meals, there are certain snacks that are healthier than others.
+You can eat almost anything people without diabetes can, but what’s key is the amount you eat and the amount of carbohydrates you eat.
 Following a few tips can help you snack smartly:

-- Limiting carbohydrates in your snacks is important because they raise your blood glucose.
+- Limiting carbohydrates in your snacks is important because carbs raise your blood glucose.
 Be sure to monitor the amount of carbs you’re eating in meals and snacks.
 Get the 101 on carbs.

-- Fibre-rich snacks are great because they help slow the rise of blood glucose levels, improve cholesterol and keep you feeling full.2 Enjoy snacks like whole grain crackers, high fibre cereal and vegetables and fruit.
+- Fibre-rich snacks are great because they help slow the rise of blood glucose levels, improve cholesterol and keep you feeling full.2 Enjoy snacks like whole grain crackers, high fibre cereal, vegetables, and fruit.

 - Protein also helps you feel full longer, without raising blood glucose.1 Some healthy protein snacks are boiled eggs, cheese strings, nuts and nut butters.
-Keep in mind that nuts are high in fat, so keep your portions small.
+Keep in mind when eating nuts, to avoid excess calorie intake, keep your portions small.